halilergul1/QA-app/README.md

 ### Running Test Cases defined in e2e_test.py

-To execute tests, ensure that the Docker containers are up and running, and then perform the following:
+To execute tests, first ensure that the Docker containers are up and running.
+Also make sure you properly followed the steps "Local Development Setup" above to create venv and install requirement files.
+You can perform the following:

 1. **Start Docker Containers**:
    - If not already running, start your Docker containers: